Usage

 Namespace Builder

-On flutter you don't need to worry about Namespace Builder as Flutter SDK would handle that for you and generate a namespace object with the supported ones.
+On flutter you don’t need to worry about Namespace Builder as Flutter SDK would handle that for you and generate a namespace object with the supported ones for you to approve.

 _walletKit.registerEventEmitter()

-When a dApp propose a session, with declared required and/or optional namespaces, your wallet will be able to approve an already generated set of namespaces based on your registered events, methods and accounts.
+When a dApp propose a session, with declared namespaces, your wallet will be able to approve an already generated set of namespaces based on your registered accounts, methods and events.

 You can access this object in SessionProposalEvent during onSessionProposal